Pulumi Webhook Handler

 If you aren’t seeing webhook deliveries in Slack, there are several places to look for more information.

-- The Pulumi Service.
-If you go to the webhook’s page within the Pulumi Service, you can navigate to recent webhook deliveries.
-If the Pulumi Service has any trouble contacting your webhook handler, you will see the error there.
+- Pulumi Cloud: If you go to the webhook’s page within the Pulumi console, you can navigate to recent webhook deliveries.
+If Pulumi Cloud has any trouble contacting your webhook handler, you will see the error there.

 reason, you can view the webhook handler’s runtime logs by running the